 Lecture attendance: lecture attendance is necessary in order to understand the labs and assignments.
-Students who are feeling sick, or who are COVID-positive, can watch the lecture podcast (via the "Media Gallery" tab in CANVAS).
+Students who are feeling sick, or who are COVID-positive, can watch the lab lecture podcast (via the "Media Gallery" tab in CANVAS).

 Lab attendance: lab attendance is required.
 Lab work will include wet lab procedures and therefore cannot be completed remotely.
 Students who are feeling sick, or who are COVID-positive, can complete a make-up writing assignment after notifying their professor/IA that they will not be attending lab.
-The make-up assignment must be completed on time, or lab notebook points will not be earned for the missed lab.
+The make-up assignment must be completed on time, or the lab will be counted as a missed lab.
 The following guidelines apply to lab absences: